 We may need to request specific information from you to help us confirm your identity and ensure your right to access your personal data (or to exercise any of your other rights).
 This is a security measure to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

-If you are not happy with any aspect of how we collect and use your data, you have the right to complain to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
-We should be grateful if you would contact us first if you do have a complaint so that we can try to resolve it for you, by emailing us at
+If you are not happy with how we collect and use your data, you have the right to complain to the Information Commissioner’s Office (ICO), the UK supervisory authority for data protection issues (www.ico.org.uk).
+We should be grateful if you would contact us first if you do have a complaint so that we can try to resolve it for you.

 Client Area – the galleries:

-When you use our Services to make, accept, request, or record payments, we collect information about when and where the transactions occur, the names of the transacting parties, a description of the transactions, the payment or transfer amounts, billing and shipping information, the devices and payment methods used to complete the transactions, and other related transaction details.
+When you make, accept, request, or record payments, we collect information about when and where the transactions occur, the names of the transacting parties, a description of the transactions, the payment or transfer amounts, billing and shipping information, the devices and payment methods used to complete the transactions, and other related transaction details.

 Clients’ images – their storage and retention:

-We try to keep all images for 2 years after a photography session.
-This is a personal choice and clients must not rely on the fact that we keep images just in case our hard drives become damaged and unusable.
-It is our hope that if a client does have a problem with their copies of images that we would still have a back up for them but this cannot be presumed or relied upon.
+I try to keep all images for 2 years after a photography session.
+This is a personal choice and clients must not rely on the fact that I keep images just in case hard drives become damaged and unusable.
+It is my hope that if a client does have a problem with their copies of images that we would still have a back up for them but this cannot be presumed or relied upon.

 Social Media Policy & Usage

 While we may have official profiles on social media platforms, users are advised to verify authenticity of such profiles before engaging with, or sharing information with such profiles.
-We will never ask for user passwords or personal details on social media platforms.
-Users are advised to conduct themselves appropriately when engaging with us on social media.
+We will never ask for personal details or user passwords on social media platforms.

 There may be instances where our website features social sharing buttons, which help share web content directly from web pages to the respective social media platforms.
 You use social sharing buttons at your own discretion and accept that doing so may publish content to your social media profile feed or page.